Operational systems that fit the brand and actually get used.

 Master Data Strategy is the work of getting operational data into a single source of truth: product, supplier, customer, stock.
 We design the data architecture first, then build the platform that supports it.
 The architecture determines what's possible later, including everything you'll want to do with AI.

 The output is a foundation your team can trust, your AI can run on, and the rest of the build compounds from.
-Foundation before features.
+Foundations before features.

 Adoption is the goal